Montgomery St. Peter Montgomery St. Peter

 Chasing the Aurora

 Though the Aurora can be seen above the city, the best way to see it is by traveling outside of Tromsø to escape from the light pollution.
 We managed to see the lights above the city one night during our stay but truly got to experience them during a Northern Lights Safari.
-Local guides will take visitors outside the city to a nearby fjords or as far away as Finland and Sweden to give you the best chance possible of seeing the lights.
+Local guides will take visitors outside the city to nearby fjords or as far away as Finland and Sweden to give you the best chance possible of seeing the lights.
 There are dozens of experienced guides and tour companies offering safaris to chase the Aurora.
 We booked a small group tour with Enjoy the Arctic.

 We drove an hour outside of the city to Grøtfjorden where we were able to watch the Aurora dance across the sky nearly the whole evening.
 We even spotted a few meteors.
 Our guide helped us take photos, built a fire to keep us warm and provided us with warm drinks and veggie dogs to eat.